 You can edit your application as many times as you want before the deadline.
 We will not review it until the deadline.

-January 24 Application process opens.
-March 19 at 4:00pm Application window closes.
-March 20 - April 20 Review of applications.
-April 21 - April 30 All applicants with complete applications receive an email notification of their status.
+January 15 Application process opens.
+March 18 at 4:00pm Application window closes.
+March 19 - April 19 Review of applications.
+April 20 - April 29 All applicants with complete applications receive an email notification of their status.
 May 1 - May 30 Deeper review with phone and/or in-person interviews.
 June 1 - June 7 Notification of status and offers.
-June 29 First day working at ISB for HS Internship.
-August 3 First day of Carbon's Fate course at UW.
-August 14 Last day of Carbon's Fate course at UW.
-August 21, 2020 Last day working at ISB for HS internship.
+June 28 First day working at ISB for HS Internship.
+August 20, 2020 Last day working at ISB for HS internship.

 Additional files include your transcript and resume.
 This is also where you can showcase any additional work that might strengthen your application.